Skip to main content

 She is a member of the Webster PTSA, a Webster Athletic Association baseball and Rochester Rattlers softball mom, a member of the Greece Teachers Community Programs Committee, and on the secondary scheduling team for Athena Middle School.
 She also fosters dogs and cats for Operation Freedom Ride.

 Ms. Richardson (a Webster High School graduate) received her master's degree in literacy education, BS in elementary education, and BA in psychology and was named a Community Service Scholar from St. John Fisher College.
-She is married with four children, all presently attending Webster schools.
+She is married with four children, three presently attending Webster schools and one a Webster grad.

 Linda Dioguardi